Floe-Project/Floe/knowledge/parameters-primer.md

 Instead, when we want to change a parameter, we must:
 - Mark the existing parameter as legacy (enum, name, tooltip, flags) - param_descriptors.hpp
 - Create a new parameter with our desired attributes
+- Set its `added_in_generation` to one more than the highest shipped generation (needed to avoid breaking AUv2 automation)
 - Consult what we need to change in legacy_param_logic.hpp/cpp file
 - Add new version to StateVersion and handle the case to ensure old presets/DAW saves sound identical to before